isc-projects/isc-dnssec-guide/doc/signing.rst

 2. DNSKEY format

-You should check with your parent zone to see which format they require.
+Check with your parent zone to see which format they require.

 But how can you get each of the formats from your existing data?